jaysnowe/HTML-Flashcards/README.md

 The goal of this exercise is to create flashcards on a webpage of HTML basics with examples for study purpose and integrate what I'm learning.
+It is meant for my study style and is not meant to be a comprehensive learning guide.